Mendeley/api-design-documentation/README.md

 If applying the PATCH puts the resources in an invalid state then a `409 Conflict` should be returned.

+Content-Type must be set to the resource's custom media type eg. application/vnd.mendeley-draft-dataset.1+json

 *URI template*